MaximoDouglas/orama-api-consumer/README.md

 ## Launching a new version
 In this project I added github actions to take care of the CI/CD of the project.
 The actions are triggered when:
-- **There is a new PR ponted to develop** -> run tests and generates a APK for testing of the new version
+- **There is a new PR pointed to develop** -> run tests and generates a APK for testing of the new version
-- **There is a new PR ponted to main** -> run tests and generates a APK for testing of the new version
+- **There is a new PR pointed to main** -> run tests and generates a APK for testing of the new version
 - **A new tag is pushed to the origin** -> deploys a new release

 ## The teck stack